teleqwe/CSSHudDocumentation/README.md

 Ive documented basically everything to do with colour customization but skipped alot of the moving/size aspects so ill try answer most of them in FAQ
 If what i listed here doesnt help dm me on discord and ill try help tele#0388 / tele4

+If none of the FAQs help you find what youre looking for here is a general guide of where things are located: clientshceme controls in-game elements mainly timer/menus sourcescheme controls everything main menu related and team select hudlayout controls size and position of in-game elements chatscheme for chat fonts basechat for chat size and position

 GENERAL FAQ: